jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 Before diving into the tutorial, an introduction the the `Python Interpreter <http://docs.python.org/2/tutorial/interpreter.html>`_ is in order as it a wonderful tool for quickly testing various aspects of the Python language.
-This tutorial will occasionaly embed examples using it as well.
+This tutorial will occasionally embed examples using it as well.

 Typically, the Python interpreter is used in the terminal, which